-New section 77 would require a recipient of family allowance supplement to supply a tax file number as of 1 October 1990 in order to receive or to continue to receive payment.
+New subsection 77(1) would require a person who is qualified to receive a family allowance supplement to provide a statement of his or her tax file number and that of his or her spouse in order to receive or to continue to receive payment of family allowance supplement.
 At present there is no similar requirement.